onlogic/onlogic-m031-manager/docs/ShowInfo/AutomotiveModeDescription.rst

     ||  -  |  +  |  +  |  -  ||
     ---------------------------

 Note: The HX-52x does not have and ignition pin.
-So Automotive mode is not supported.
+Therefore, automotive mode is not supported.

 **Command Summary**